lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 the districting problem as a *graph partition* problem (borrowing insights from graph theory and computer science), and use a *Markov Chain Monte Carlo* (MCMC) approach to sample possible districting plans.
 This approach is best laid out in \cite{fifieldwp}.
-Broadly speaking, the approach initialises a specific graph partition as a step in the Markov Chain, then *flips* a random node of the graph to get another valid partition.
-This process is repeated until the Markov Chain approaches its steady state distribution: when this happens, the Markov chain is called "well-mixed".
+The approach first initialises a specific graph partition.
+A graph partition is an assignment of Census Tracts/Blocks to districts --- basically a districting plan.
+This is the first step of the Markov Chain.
+Then it *flips* a random node of the graph to get another valid partition.
+This process is repeated until the Markov Chain approaches its steady state
+distribution: when this happens, the Markov chain is called "well-mixed".

 This class of algorithms inherit desirable well-known theoretical guarantees of the Markov Chain.[^3] They are therefore much less likely (both theoretically and